oracle-livelabs/apex/online-bookstore-app/17-enhance-ai-assistant/17-enhance-ai-assistant.md

 5. Update the Web Credential and Generative AI:

-    - To create an OCI API Key, Refer to [Task 1: Generate API Keys using OCI Console](?lab=8-build-an-ai-assistant-chat-widget#Task1:GenerateAPIKeysusingOCIConsole) of [Lab 8: Build an AI-Assistant Chat Widget](?lab=8-build-an-ai-assistant-chat-widget)
+    - To create an OCI API Key, refer to [Task 1: Generate API Keys using OCI Console](?lab=8-build-an-ai-assistant-chat-widget#Task1:GenerateAPIKeysusingOCIConsole) of [Lab 8: Build an AI-Assistant Chat Widget](?lab=8-build-an-ai-assistant-chat-widget)

-    - Edit the apex\_ai\_cred details to match with your OCI API Key,  Refer to [Task 2: Create Web Credentials](?lab=8-build-an-ai-assistant-chat-widget#Task2:CreateWebCredentials) of [Lab 8: Build an AI-Assistant Chat Widget](?lab=8-build-an-ai-assistant-chat-widget)
+    - Edit the apex\_ai\_cred details to match with your OCI API Key, refer to [Task 2: Create Web Credentials](?lab=8-build-an-ai-assistant-chat-widget#Task2:CreateWebCredentials) of [Lab 8: Build an AI-Assistant Chat Widget](?lab=8-build-an-ai-assistant-chat-widget)

-    - To edit the generative ai, Refer to [Task 3: Configure Generative AI Service](?lab=8-build-an-ai-assistant-chat-widget#Task3:ConfigureGenerativeAIService) of [Lab 8: Build an AI-Assistant Chat Widget](?lab=8-build-an-ai-assistant-chat-widget)
+    - To edit the OCI Gen AI, refer to [Task 3: Configure Generative AI Service](?lab=8-build-an-ai-assistant-chat-widget#Task3:ConfigureGenerativeAIService) of [Lab 8: Build an AI-Assistant Chat Widget](?lab=8-build-an-ai-assistant-chat-widget)

 6. Update the Picture URL: